Key Difference Between Unix and Linux

 - It can easily co-exists along with other Operating systems.

-- It can run multiple user programs
+- Comparing features of Linux and Unix, Linux can run multiple user programs

 - Individual accounts are protected because of appropriate authorization